A Damp and Cool Friday - KION546

 Good for all reporting stations.

-Weather Story: Widespread light to moderate rain is expected through the evening hours, and will start to taper off a bit overnight.
-Expect wet roads tomorrow morning along with a few isolated showers.
-Overall, rain looks to favor the coastal mountains and most of Santa Cruz County.
-This is a slightly warmer system, so snow is not expected in the mountains.
-Weekend looks to be drier, with warmer weather by mid-week next week.
+-People walking along the beach should never turn their back to the sea.
+Avoid fishing from rocks or jetties.The coastal waters remain cold.
+Cold water shock may cause cardiac arrest and it also can cause an involuntary gasp reflex causing drowning, even for a good swimmer.
+The surf zone will be dangerous due to large breaking waves, strong rip currents and sneaker waves.

-Overnight: A few showers possible as the system tapers off overnight, better chances to the south.
-Overnight lows will mostly be in the 40s.
+Friday: Partly cloudy with with showers possible.
+The system will continue to throw a few shower down south, but northern spots will stay on the drier/sunnier side.
+Highs in the 50s-60s.

-Friday: Partly cloudy with an isolated shower possible.
-Cooler and breezy with highs in the 50s, with a few low 60s inland.
-Late Friday night we could see another little wave of light isolated showers.
+Overnight: Fog and drizzle possible overnight.
+Overnight lows will be cooler in the 30s-50s.

 Extended: Saturday is officially spring.
 Expect mostly sunny skies through the weekend, cool temperatures, and occasionally breezy conditions.
 A weak system passes by Monday, but it will likely only bring a few extra clouds.
 Much warmer weather expected next week.